Filip-Dymczyk/Control_methods/README.md

 - option to select object representation and entering parameters/matrices in Matlab-like syntax,
 - possibility to simulate it's response on the previously mentioned input signal types with an ability to change their parameters,
 - option to create more advanced control loops (open/closed) with a selected controller type (with changeable parameters),
-- possibility to plot control signal value (optional) and simulate measurement noise with a tunable standard deviation,
+- possibility to plot control signal value (optional), simulate measurement noise with a tunable standard deviation and low pass filter the PID derivative input with desired coefficient,
 - ability to specify operation time and time step.

 #### GUI features to add: